 If you make Edge Hill University your Firm Choice before the UCAS decision deadline in June, the Accommodation Team will invite you to apply for a place in our Ormskirk on-campus accommodation.

 Accommodation is guaranteed to all new first-year undergraduate students, from the UK, starting their first year, full-time, in September 2023.
 To be eligible, you’ll have to apply before the stated deadline when this confirmed.
 But don’t worry, we’ll keep you up-to-date with key dates and deadlines via email so you won’t miss out.

 Studying at Manchester St James’?

 This section will give you all the information you need about accommodation options in Manchester.
 The Accommodation Team is based at our Ormskirk Campus in Catalyst.
-Although you are studying away from the main campus you can still access our services either online, on the phone or over email.
+Although studying away from the main campus you can still access our services either online, on the phone or over email.
 Of course, if you are ever at the Ormskirk campus you can drop in to Catalyst and speak to a member of staff.

 What accommodation is available in Manchester?

 Edge Hill University does not operate any accommodation in Manchester, however we can offer you our advice and guidance to help you find the right place to live.

 Manchester offers a huge range of student accommodation options, the two most popular options are: